 Used this way, LinkedIn can lead to more clients, more opportunities and a more engaged, mutually-supportive network.

 The tips above cover both the sales and marketing teams.
-Depending on your customer’s buyers journey and marketing tactics, you may need to track KPIs – like your lead to customer conversion rate — in order to monitor and improve performance.
+Depending on your customer’s buyers journey and marketing tactics, you may need to track KPIs using lead generation dashboards– like your lead to customer conversion rate — in order to monitor and improve performance.

 If you use HubSpot Marketing and CRM, you can use the Pipeline Performance dashboard to track your full funnel all in one place.